-For the second round of interviews with an employer, send the standard thank you notes to those interviewers who had not interviewed you for this job in the first round.
+For the second round of interviews with an employer (congratulations!), send the standard thank you notes (or emails) to those interviewers who had not interviewed you for this job in the first round.

 Don't assume that because you have already been interviewed and sent a thank you note to this person after the first interview that a thank you note after the second interview is optional.
 It's not!